A Local’s Guide to Travel in Tuscany

 Tuscany has two cities with international airports: Florence and Pisa.

 Florence’s airport is called “Amerigo Vespucci Airport” (FLR), and it’s located about 10 kilometers northwest of the city.
-This airport is small but efficient and hosts flights from cities around Italy and Europe.
-If you are traveling from the US or elsewhere in the world, you will probably need to fly into Rome or Milan instead.
+The airport is small but has flight connections with lots of other Italian cities and some European capitals.
+If you are traveling from the US or elsewhere in the world, you will need to fly into Rome or Milan before Florence.

 Pisa International Airport’s (PSA) official name is Galileo Galilei Airport, and its distance is only 6 kilometers from the town center.
-Flights here depart to/from other Italian cities and some European destinations.
+This is actually the larger of the two airports, and more airlines serve Pisa than Florence.

 From the Pisa airport, you can easily arrive into the city center with the Pisa Mover, a high-speed monorail train that gets you into the city in just 5 minutes.
 Then, from the Pisa train station, you can catch trains to many other destinations in Tuscany, including Florence.